 Virtual Private Server (VPS)

-It may be time to invest in cloud based virtual private server (VPS) hosting.
+It may be time to invest in the cloud-based virtual private server (VPS) hosting.
 You gain even more flexibility in that you can rely on a virtual machine to run your operating systems, manage software downloads, and share files at a lower cost with less maintenance while taking advantage of many security benefits.
-Keep in mind a VPN is a secure browsing format while VPS hosting involves a third-party company to manage your website hosting while giving you the access you desire.
+Keep in mind a virtual private network is a secure browsing format while VPS hosting involves a third-party company to manage your website hosting while giving you the access you desire.

 Establishing VPS hosting is a worthwhile investment when you require a cost-effective server model that uses virtualization to partition one server into many.
 If a company is not ready to invest in a dedicated server or dedicated server hosting, virtual private server hosting is often a useful approach.
 You receive the privacy you need in a cost-effective shared hardware model.
 Contact RackCo to discuss VPN and VPS options to streamline your business and protect your assets.
 Get the best cloud options to align with your business needs.